Russian defence minister in Belarus ahead of joint drills | Law-Order

 Russian defence minister in Belarus ahead of joint drills

-Russian Defence Minister Sergei Shoigu arrived in Belarus on Thursday to inspect Russian and Belarusian troops' preparations for joint drills this month, the Interfax news agency reported, amid a tense standoff with the West over neighbouring Ukraine.
-Shoigu will also meet Belarusian President Alexander Lukashenko, Interfax quoted the ministry as saying.
+Russian Defence Minister Sergei Shoigu arrived in Belarus on Thursday to inspect Russian and Belarusian troops' preparations for joint drills this month, Belarus' defence ministry said, amid a tense standoff with the West over neighbouring Ukraine.
+Moscow's military moves are being closely watched by the West at a time when a build-up of Russian troops near the border with Ukraine has sparked fears of an invasion.

 - Country: